blake214/pro_dj/README.md

 # Pro DJ
-In this 2nd-year university project, I harnessed the capabilities of the JUCE C++ library to create a versatile music player.
+In this project, I harnessed the capabilities of the JUCE C++ library to create a versatile music player.
 At its core, this project focuses on delivering an immersive music playback experience with an emphasis on mixing and control.

 ## Highlights:
 - JUCE-Powered: Developed a feature-rich music player using the JUCE C++ framework, I developed a music player that blends audio expertise with intuitive graphical user interfaces.